surprise-automation/minecraft/README.md

 Spins up a simple Minecraft server for you and your buddies.

+## Disclaimer

+Honestly, this isn't *as* good as [ITZG](https://github.com/itzg/docker-minecraft-server).
+This project has over 100 contributors and their scripting achieves so much more than what I have done here.

+The only reason this project exists is to demonstrate the absolute core basics for those of us who like to run our own custom containers.

 ## Infos

 CentOS based container.
 Builds OpenJDK-16.0.2 from source, creates and configures the MC volume in Docker and pulls the server jar down.